Special Issue Topics

 Manuscript Submission information

-Manuscripts should be submitted online via the manuscript Engine.
-Once you register on APID, click here to go to the submission form.
+Manuscripts should be submitted online by registering and logging in to this link.
+Once you are registered, click here to go to the submission form.
 Manuscripts can be submitted until the deadline.
 All submissions that pass pre-check are peer-reviewed.

 Accepted papers will be published continuously in the journal (as soon as accepted) and will be listed together on the special issue website.
 Research articles, review articles as well as short communications are invited.
 For planned papers, a title and short abstract (about 100 words) can be sent to the email address:[email protected] for announcement on this website.

 Submitted manuscripts should not have been published previously, nor be under consideration for publication elsewhere (except conference proceedings papers).
-All manuscripts are thoroughly refereed through a Double-blind peer-review process.
+All manuscripts are thoroughly refereed through a single-blind peer-review process.
 A guide for authors and other relevant information for the submission of manuscripts is available on the Instructions for Authors page.

 Participating journals: